httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Error responses

-In error responses, the representation-data does not necessarily refer to the target resource.
+In error responses, the representation data does not necessarily refer to the target resource.
 Instead, it refers to the representation of the error.

 In the following example, a client sends the same request from {{fig-patch}} to